thomaslombart/mern-boilerplate/README.md

 }
 ```

-**WARNING** : The link does include your username and password, your link must be an **environment** variable !
+**WARNING** : The database link does include your username and password, your link must be an **environment** variable !

 **SECOND WARNING** : Your jwt secret key should be an environment variable too !
 This is used for your authentication.
-For more explanations, go [here](https://github.com/themikenicholson/passport-jwt)
+For more explanations, go [here](https://github.com/themikenicholson/passport-jwt).

 ```sh